nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_smp.rst

 The module registers the :c:func:`upload_confirm_cb` callback that is used to submit ``ble_smp_transfer_event``.
 The module registers itself as the final subscriber of the event to track the number of submitted events.
-If an ``ble_smp_transfer_event`` was already submitted, but was not yet processed, the module desists from submitting subsequent event.
+If a ``ble_smp_transfer_event`` was already submitted, but was not yet processed, the module desists from submitting subsequent event.
 After the previously submitted event is processed, the module submits a subsequent event when :c:func:`upload_confirm_cb` callback is called.

 The application user must not perform more than one firmware upgrade at a time.